Wilderness Etiquette: Dog Edition

 Planning Your Trip

 When planning a trip to a dog-friendly wilderness area, it's important to do your research to ensure a smooth and enjoyable experience for both you and your furry friend.
 Start by researching dog-friendly wilderness areas in your desired location.
-Look for parks or trails that explicitly allow and have designated dog-friendly areas.
+Look for parks or that explicitly allow dogs and have designated dog-friendly areas.
 Consider the length and difficulty of the trails to ensure they are suitable for your dog's fitness level.
 Take note of any regulations and restrictions in place to ensure you can comply with them during your visit.
 Additionally, consider the time of year and weather conditions to plan your trip accordingly and make sure it's safe for your dog.

 Researching Dog-Friendly Wilderness Areas